The karate practitioner must first and foremost understand that karate is not about winning. It is about not losing, to anything.

 Although the outcome of both approaches towards the art might sound similar, one must understand that there are many circumstances in life where one will not be able to win because there is nothing to win.
 For example, one might experience the sudden death of a close relative.
 In such a situation there are no winning possibilities but does that mean that such a situation has nothing to do with karate?
 Karate is a way of life and should be applied to everything we do.
 In such a situation a karate attitude of not losing might help the individual overcome or face difficulties.

-What other practitioners are capable of, and how much endurance they have is besides the point.
-It is irrelevant to your path in karate and should only work to encourage you to push further to be the best you can, rather that discourage you and cause you to give up.
+What other practitioners are capable of, and how much endurance they have is beside the point.
+It is irrelevant to your path in karate and should only work to encourage you to push further to be the best you can, rather than discourage you and cause you to give up.

 Eventually one must understand that there will/should never be a time when training is easy.
-Karate is there to teach you to stand back up every time you fall, to never give up in life and in order for karate to instill this principle in you it must put you at your limits.
+Karate is there to teach you to stand back up every time you fall, to never give up in life and in order for karate to instil this principle in you, it must put you at your limits.
 Week after week, training should be a continuous effort.
-There will be times when you might feel that Karate is too hard on you, that it is pushing you too much and requiring too much effort.
+There will be times when you might feel that Karate is too hard for you, that it is pushing you too much and requiring too much effort.
 But that is exactly what Karate should be doing.
 The problem does not lie within Karate, the problem lies within you.
-You either let the difficulties surmount you, or you just simply and plainly keep doing your best and face the difficulties.
+You either let the difficulties surmount you or you just simply and plainly keep doing your best and face the difficulties.

 Traditional Karate has been around for many years.
 It has been developed in times of great strife when a martial art HAD to work.
 So it is very stupid and naïve to suddenly try to change it or parts of it because of your personal preferences or opinion on the subject.
 If you think it doesn’t work as it is, then you are simply doing it wrong.
 Karate is fine as it is.
 Millions have done it before you and so should you.
 Trying to change something is equivalent to saying ‘I give up’ in following the true way.